luxedo/spiky-clouds/README.md

 -   `angles`: Limits the available angles (in degrees) for the rotation modes, eg: `[0, 180]` - *horizontal needles*.
 -   `verbose`: Shows the progress of the render.

-The arguments `maxLength`, `minLength`, `maxWidth`, `minWidth` Their value should be a float that represents a percentage of the perimeter, eg:
+The value arguments `maxLength`, `minLength`, `maxWidth`, `minWidth` should be a float that represents a percentage of the perimeter, eg:
 0.05 => 5% of the perimeter.

 #### Command line